Massy, Essonne: History

 The etymological origin of Massy is still very dubious.
 This name could result from the name of an owner of a villa of the Gallo-Roman time, original site of the village.
 Called Matius or Matheus, the name of his property then village would have been subjected to deformations due to language and the passing of time to become Massy.
 Located near the road between Paris and Chartres, the villa was undoubtedly built on a height (the Gaudon Mount) and formed the starting point of a human establishment.
 The argillaceous subsoil explains the formation of a clearing within the forest and the numerous stretches of water in the surrounding area.

 During the Middle Ages and until the end of the Ancien Régime, the lordly estates divided up the territory of the current commune, assigning a majority part to the ecclesiastical institutions and in particular the abbey of St-Germain-des-Prés.
-In the 10th century, the line of the lords of Massy was established; their title of nobility was to become a barony (nowadays the Grimaldi-Monaco family).

 Before 1900, the history of the city was similar to that of the rural boroughs of Île-de-France.
-After the Revolution, the town remained rural.
+After the French Revolution, the town remained rural.
 The population followed an evolution identical to that of the rest of the region.
 It underwent the same wars, epidemics and rebellions.
 The Massicois practiced mainly agricultural trades (gardeners, vine growers), even if local arts and crafts were always present.
 The tile factory, abandoned after the Second World War, was the town's oldest industry.